 New for 2018, the Patagonia Nine Trails 26 is a large-sized daypack with a sleek and simple design.
 It's constructed from ripstop nylon and plain-weave nylon.
 It comes in two sizes, S/M and L/XL.
 We tested the L/XL version, which has a 20-inch back length.

 We gave the Nine Trails the lowest score for comfort out of all of the models in this review.
 While there is a good amount of padding on the hip belt and shoulder straps, the narrow cut of the shoulder straps left them pressing in and rubbing annoyingly against our necks.
 By the end of a two-hour hike, we couldn't wait to get this pack off.
 We had several women try it out to make sure it wasn't just one person's experience, and we all felt the same thing.
-Women's specific daypacks are typically but with narrower shoulder straps than the men's versions, but Patagonia overshot the mark a little on this one.
+Women's specific daypacks are typically cut with narrower shoulder straps than the men's versions, but Patagonia overshot the mark a little on this one.

 While the overall design for this pack is somewhat minimal, it does have some nice features.
 There are pockets on both sides of the hip belt and an inner sleeve for a hydration bladder.
 The U-shaped zipper extends down further on one side, similar to the design of The North Face Aleia 22.
 That makes it easier to access stuff at the bottom of the pack.
 There are two smaller pockets for storing little items, one of the outside and one inside the main compartment, and the outer stretch mesh pocket expands quite a bit and can fit extra layers.
 The side compression straps work well and can hold your trekking poles, but there is no ice axe loop.
-There's no rain cover wither, though the material has a polyurethane coating and a DWR finish.
+There's no rain cover either, though the material has a polyurethane coating and a DWR finish.

 This pack weighs 2 pounds 2 ounces in the L/XL size that we tested.
 That's about the middle of the "pack" when it comes to the rest of the models in our test group.
 Since it has the largest volume (26L), it does have a good weight to volume ratio.

 We gave the Nine Trails a good score for adjustability.
 It comes in two sizes so that you can fine-tune the fit from the get-go.
 The shoulder straps have load lifting tensioners also.
+The Gregory Jade 28 is also available in two sizes but is a lot more comfortable, so look to that model instead of this one if you want a larger daypack.

 This daypack has some construction details that should help it last a long time, including a reinforced bottom and 200D Cordura ripstop nylon throughout.
 However, the stretchy outside side and front pockets are likely not going to last as long.